ElenaGreening/rsschool-cv/cv.md

 ## Education

-in 2015 I graduated from St. Petersburg State Institute of Technology.
-2021 I graduated from Saint-code Bootcamp course.
+in 2015 I graduated from St. Petersburg State Institute of Technology. in 2021 I graduated from Saint-code Bootcamp course.

 ## English

 On EPAM english test my english level was evaluated as C1.
-I spent many holidays in the UK with my english speaking husband, our family and friends.
+As my english practise I spent many holidays in the UK with my english speaking husband, our family and friends.